St Mary Redcliffe: Organ

 In 1941, the Swell Organ was affected by fire and bomb damage and had to be rebuilt in 1947 by Harrison & Harrison with additional pipes.
 The organ was cleaned and overhauled in 1974 and 1990 with tonal alterations, new equipment and additional stops; two stops were also removed.
 The 1990 work was never completely satisfactory, and so when the organ approached its next restoration in the early 2000s, a part of the project involved correcting errors from the 1990 overhaul.

 The project to restore the organ in time for its 100th birthday was launched in 2007, with a fundraising goal of some £800,000.
 Half of the money was donated by the Canynges Society and the remaining half raised by the congregation, incorporating an anonymous £100,000 cheque left in the church for the restoration of the organ.
-The organ was dismantled in 2009 and returned in 2010, with four new blowers and new layout for the swell and new actions for the various keyboards as well as being cleaned and tuned.
+The organ was dismantled in 2009 and returned in 2010, with four new blowers and new layout for the swell, new actions for the various keyboards, and cleaned and tuned.
 The organ as it stands today has 71 stops and 4,327 pipes, making it amongst the largest organs in Southern England.
 The organ is very well thought of for the quality of its tone, ranking amongst the finest organs in the country.

+In 2024 there were plans for churches in Britain, including St Mary Redcliffe, to hold concerts with doom metal bands and organ, a genre dubbed "organic metal", following a successful event.
+The St Mary Redcliffe director of music said "Our organ is world-famous – Handel played it. ...
+There's a lot of history, so by doing something like a rock concert with an organ follows on in that kind of tradition."